 Declutter your stairs

 The first step to having a clean stair is to get rid of any obstacles on the stairs.
+It is very helpful to research staircase ideas before you get started – so you have a final vision in mind.
 Do not allow your family members to leave or drop anything on the stairs.
 Whether it be toys, newspapers, laundry, or gadgets, your staircase is not the right place for storing such items.

 Having a lot of junk in your staircase cannot only result in a dirty carpet, but it also poses safety hazards to those using the staircases.
 Always insist that everyone take their possession with them when going up or coming down the cases.